sleepdiary/docs/contribute/pull-request-review-checklist.md

 ## Format and style

-People tend to have strong opinions about the "correct" way to format a document.
+People tend to have strong opinions about the &ldquo;correct&rdquo; way to format a document.
 We try not to be too prescriptive about formatting, but items in this section make sure we follow some rules that have important practical benefits.

 ### Is this PR about formatting or about behaviour?

 It can be tempting to change the formatting of a file you're working on if you dislike the style (or notice it's inconsistent).
-Like other "while I'm here" fixes, this needs to be done in a separate PR.
+Like other &ldquo;while I'm here&rdquo; fixes, this needs to be done in a separate PR.
 But unlike other fixes you should reformat the whole file at once rather than just the lines you notice, to avoid creating inconsistency between parts of the file.

 ### Do changes to existing files match the format of surrounding lines?